u-blox/ubxlib/README.md

 - [u-blox XPLR-IOT-1](https://www.u-blox.com/en/product/xplr-iot-1)

 If your MCU is on the list but your board is not:
-- Just set the HW pins in the source file of the example to match how your MCU is wired to the u-blox peripheral.
+- just set the HW pins in the source file of the example to match how your MCU is wired to the u-blox peripheral.

 If your MCU is not on the list:
+- if you are using [PlatformIO](https://platformio.org/) and [Zephyr](https://www.zephyrproject.org/) then any MCU that Zephyr supports should work with `ubxlib`, just follow the instructions [here](/port/platform/platformio) to bring `ubxlib` into your existing [PlatformIO](https://platformio.org/) environment,
-- To port `ubxlib` to a new host platform follow the [DIY instructions](/port#diy) for the port API.
+- otherwise, to port `ubxlib` to a new host platform follow the [DIY instructions](/port#diy) for the port API.

 |`ubxlib` hosts |NINA-W10|NINA-B40 series<br />NINA-B30 series<br />NINA-B1 series<br />ANNA-B1 series<br />|NORA-B1 series|C030 board|PC<sup>*</sup>|PC<sup>*</sup>|
 |-----------|-----------|--------------|-----|-----|------|------|